subhanSahebShaik/detectify/README.md

 It only works if Git installed in your system, else download zip file manually from GitHub and extract it into desired location.

-3. Create a 'models' directory at root folder and download the models from G-Drive to copy into that folder https://drive.google.com/drive/folders/1UX8jXUXyEjhLLZ38tcgOwGsZ6XFSLDJ-?usp=sharing
+3. Create a 'models', 'uplaoded_videos' and 'uploaded_images' directories at root folder.

+4. Now download the models from G-Drive then copy them into models folder created earlier https://drive.google.com/drive/folders/1UX8jXUXyEjhLLZ38tcgOwGsZ6XFSLDJ-?usp=sharing

-3. Now run,
+5. Now run,
 > pip install -r requirements.txt

-4. Now run server,
+6. Now run server,
 > python manage.py runserver

-5. Now local server is ready.
+7. Now local server is ready.
 Open any browser and visit http://127.0.0.1:8000/

 # Special Thanks To